pinzler/bitly-oauth-flask/README.md

 Go to http://bitly.com/a/oauth_apps and follow the steps to register a new application.

-Make sure to use your Client ID and Client Secret in index.html.erb and welcome_controller.rb.
+Make sure to use your Client ID and Client Secret in templates/welcome.html and bitly_oauth.py.

 ## The files